top of page

 2. A 2015 systematic review and meta-analysis in the Journal of Endometriosis and Pelvic Pain Disorders analyzed data from multiple studies and reported that women with endometriosis had a 2.3-fold increased risk of having experienced childhood sexual abuse compared to women without endometriosis.

 3. A 2016 study in the journal Reproductive Sciences revealed that women with endometriosis-associated pelvic pain were more likely to have a history of childhood sexual abuse than women with endometriosis but no pelvic pain.
-This suggests that the trauma of sexual abuse may contribute to the severity of endometriosis symptoms.

 4. Research published in the American Journal of Epidemiology in 2018 found that women who experienced childhood sexual abuse had a 79% higher risk of developing endometriosis later in life compared to women without a history of sexual trauma.